tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

 module load R/4.0.1
 ```

-To check which modules (including R) are loaded, one can use this command:
+Check which modules (including R) are loaded in a user's environment.

 ```bash